Earth's magnetic field: Intensity

-The intensity of the field is often measured in gauss (G), but is generally reported in microteslas (μT), with 1 G = 100 μT.
-A nanotesla is also referred to as a gamma (γ).
-The Earth's field ranges between approximately 22 and 67 μT.
+The Earth's field varies over the planet and changes over time.
+The 13th International Geomagnetic Reference Field in 2019 recorded approximately 60000 nT over Siberia and 30000 nT over Brazil, with changes up to 100 nT over five years in some parts of the globe.
 By comparison, a strong refrigerator magnet has a field of about 10000 μT.
+The intensity of the field is more correctly called "flux density"; the SI unit is a tesla (T) but a gauss (G), may also be used, with 1 G = 100 μT.

 A map of intensity contours is called an isodynamic chart.
 As the World Magnetic Model shows, the intensity tends to decrease from the poles to the equator.
 A minimum intensity occurs in the South Atlantic Anomaly over South America while there are maxima over northern Canada, Siberia, and the coast of Antarctica south of Australia.

 The intensity of the magnetic field is subject to change over time.
 A 2021 paleomagnetic study from the University of Liverpool contributed to a growing body of evidence that the Earth's magnetic field cycles with intensity every 200 million years.
 The lead author stated that "Our findings, when considered alongside the existing datasets, support the existence of an approximately 200-million-year-long cycle in the strength of the Earth's magnetic field related to deep Earth processes."

 Inclination

 The inclination is given by an angle that can assume values between −90° (up) to 90° (down).
 In the northern hemisphere, the field points downwards.
 It is straight down at the North Magnetic Pole and rotates upwards as the latitude decreases until it is horizontal (0°) at the magnetic equator.
 It continues to rotate upwards until it is straight up at the South Magnetic Pole.

-Inclination can be measured with a dip circle.
+Early inclination measurements employed a dip circle, but now magnetometers are more reliable.
 An isoclinic chart (map of inclination contours) for the Earth's magnetic field is shown below.

 Declination

-Declination is positive for an eastward deviation of the field relative to true north.
-It can be estimated by comparing the magnetic north–south heading on a compass with the direction of a celestial pole.
-Maps typically include information on the declination as an angle or a small diagram showing the relationship between magnetic north and true north.
+Declination is the angle between magnetic north and true north.
+It is positive when magnetic north is eastward of true north and negative when it is westward.
+Topographic maps include information on the declination, allowing the user to correct compass readings to true north.
 Information on declination for a region can be represented by a chart with isogonic lines (contour lines with each line representing a fixed declination).